rvenkateshkumar86-cts/CFC-COVID19-BOST/README.md

 * [Data Science](https://developer.ibm.com/technologies/data-science/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.

-* [Cloundant Sync](https://www.ibm.com/cloud/learn/offline-first): Cloudant, built on open source Apache® CouchDB™, is designed so that CRUD and query requests go to the local replica, regardless of network state.
-Upon request, Cloudant’s Mobile Sync feature will keep the local replica and remote instance in sync, enabling offline functionality.

 * [Andriod SDK](https://developer.android.com/studio): The Android software development kit (SDK) includes a comprehensive set of development tools.These include a debugger, libraries, a handset emulator based on QEMU.
 Android apps can be written  mainly in Kotlin and Java.